Llarrinda Bed & Breakfast

 We fell in love with this part of Victoria in 1997, while travelling back to Melbourne along the South Gippsland Highway after a weekend away.
 We took a detour to Agnes Falls, just north of Toora, and were wowed by the absolute beauty of the area.

-We had visited Wilsons Prom years before, but had never truly explored this southern-most corner of Victoria.
+We had visited Wilsons Promontory National Park years before, but had never truly explored this southern-most corner of Victoria.
 But when we finally did come back, we fell in love.

 We knew then that we had to be here and spent every spare weekend coming to Foster, near Wilsons Prom, to search of a place that we would one day call home.

 We couldn’t believe our luck when we found a 2.5-acre paddock with stunning coastal views and a cool, deep gully with waterfalls, wallabies and other amazing wildlife.
 It was a piece of paradise that had been on the market for two years and the owner was keen to sell.

 We didn’t know what sort of house we would build but one thing was for sure, every room had to have ‘that’ view across the water to the northern peaks of Wilsons Prom.
 So, working with a local architect and builder we set about designing and building our ‘forever’ home.
 That was 20+ years ago and while work kept us in Melbourne for a few more years, our heads and our hearts were firmly here.

 Friends used to say that our home would make a great B&B near Wilsons Prom but we hadn’t built it with that in mind and for years we pushed the idea away.
 But then one day it just felt right.
 So in late 2014 we opened our doors to guests from all over the world and have been privileged to welcome hundreds of truly wonderful people, many of whom we now call friends, to our piece of paradise.